 Rats and mice are experts at sniffing out food and shelter.
 So, how do you keep these dirty and destructive pests from squeezing through the door?
 Instead of playing the same game of cat and mouse, it’s time to build a better mouse trap.
-(To find out why you should avoid rodents like the plague, download our free rodent report.)
+(To find out why you should avoid rodents, download our free rodent report.)

 Rodents reproduce at an alarming rate, and controlling their populations can be tricky.
 A proactive approach, however, can go a long way in keeping your business rodent-free.
 Here are a few do’s and don’ts to get you started:

 - Inspect regularly.
 Train your employees on what to look for and incorporate rodent monitoring into their regular routines.

 - Seal off entry points.
 Don’t make it easy for rodents to get inside.
 Install door sweeps, seal cracks and eliminate gaps around utility lines and boxes.

 - Defend the restroom.
 Install plastic, one-way rodent-proofing valves in toilets to help prevent rodents from entering your building via the sewer line.

 - Take out the trash.
 Empty garbage cans regularly and make sure they are fitted with a tightly sealed lid.